microsoft/dotnetconf-studentzone/README.md

 Build a mobile app to track your water consumption - Someleze Diko

 <b>Using .NET Blazor to build a Web App</b>
-Design/Build and Deploy your water consumption tracker website - Justin Yoo
+Design/Build and Deploy your water consumption tracker website - Justin Yoo [Session Code](/Using%20.NET%20Blazor%20to%20Build%20a%20Web%20App/README.md)

-<b>Next Steps: Getting Top Marks for your next assignment</b>
+<b>Next Steps Getting Top Marks for your next assignment</b>
-Ace your next assignment with .NET and test driven development tips and techniques - Diego Colombo
+Ace your next assignment with .NET and test driven development tips and techniques - Diego Colombo [Session Code](/Next%20Steps%20Getting%20Top%20Marks%20for%20your%20next%20assignment/README.md)

 ## Using this repo and development container